lindenb/jvarkit/docs/Sam2Tsv.md

       print help and exit
     --helpFormat
       What kind of help.
 One of [usage,markdown,xml].
+    --left-align
+      Left-aligns any indels in the read data contained in a BAM or CRAM file.
+      The same indel can often be placed at multiple positions and still represent the same haplotype.
+While it is a commonly used convention to place an indel at the left-most position
+      Default: false
     -o, --output
       Output file.
 Optional .
 Default: stdout
     -R, --reference